appscode/blog/content/post/openshift-mariadb/index.md

 ```

 This command will give the required permissions. </br>
-Here is the yaml of the MariaDB CRD we are going to use:
+Now, let's have a look into the yaml of the MariaDB CRD we are going to use:

 ```yaml
 apiVersion: kubedb.com/v1alpha2